AsmaaAamir/CI-P2snake/README.md

 * Tablet - 768 x 1024 px
 * Mobile - 320 x 480 px

-In addition, to above devises I have also tested using Google Chrome Developer Tool Device Toggeling option for the most populer devices that are currenty available on the market.
+In addition to the aforementioned devices, I also tried the Device Toggling option of the Google Chrome Developer Tool on the most common devices currently on the market.

 #### Browser Compatabilty
 I have tested the website on few different browser such as: